Source code

 auto timeZone = mozilla::intl::TimeZone::TryCreate(timeZoneOverride);

-// to propagate any errors.
+// propagate any errors.

 MOZ_RELEASE_ASSERT(timeZone.isOk());